ec-jrc/lisflood-code/2_ESSENTIAL_setting-file/index.md

 # LISFLOOD settings file

+## Purpose

 In LISFLOOD, all file and parameter specifications are defined in a settings file.
 The purpose of the settings file is to link variables and parameters in the model to in- and output files (maps, time series, tables) and numerical values.
 In addition, the settings file can be used to specify several *options*.
 The settings file has a special (XML) structure.
 In the next sections the general layout of the settings file is explained.
 Although the file layout is not particularly complex, a basic understanding of the general principles explained here is essential for doing any successful model runs.

-The settings file has an XML ('E**x**tensible **M**arkup **L**anguage') structure.
+## Layout of the settings file

+The settings file has an XML structure.
+XML stands for 'E**x**tensible **M**arkup **L**anguage', and it is really nothing more than a way to describe data in a file by putting information that goes into a (text) file between tags.
 You can edit it using any text editor (e.g. Notepad, Editpad, Emacs, vi).
 Alternatively, you can also use a dedicated XML editor such as XMLSpy.

-## Layout of the settings file

-A LISFLOOD settings file is made up of 4 elements, each of which has a specific function.
-The general structure of the file is described using XML-tags.
-XML stands for 'E**x**tensible **M**arkup **L**anguage', and it is really nothing more than a way to describe data in a file.
-It works by putting information that goes into a (text) file between tags, and this makes it very easy add structure.
 For a LISFLOOD settings file, the basic structure looks like this:

 ```xml
     <?xml version=\"1.0\" encoding=\"ISO-8859-1\"?>